FunmiBADev/Algo-Startup-Challenge/Algo-CareBoxPack-PoC/docs/4-vercel-deployment.md

 1. User must connect a wallet (Pera or Defly)
 2. User must approve transaction in wallet popup
 3. Check browser console for wallet connection errors
+4. Verify TestNet configuration is correct

+**Error:** "Failed to pin image to IPFS"

+**Checks:**

+1. Verify `PINATA_JWT` is set correctly in backend Vercel environment variables
+2. Confirm JWT token is valid and not expired
+3. Check Pinata account is active
+4. Review backend Vercel function logs for detailed errors

 ### Images Not Loading